 The practice of Catalytic Listening is all about the power of listening for that potential from the people around us and ourselves!
-(The graphic above shows how Catalytic Listening fits into Catalytic Thinking overall.
+(The graphic on the right shows how Catalytic Listening fits into Catalytic Thinking overall.
 Click on the image to enlarge it.)

 Catalytic Listening: Bringing Out the Best in People in Difficult Situations

 Sometimes people are just being people – whether that is at a staff meeting or the dinner table.
 Then there are times when people find themselves in situations that are making them uncomfortable, unhappy, or worse.